gem-shards/candilano/README.md

 # :candy: Candilano

-A multi-server deployment tool, inspired by Capistrano, the deployment tool for Ruby.
-Although I've tried to mimick some features it is not exactly the same.
+A **multi-server deployment tool**, inspired by [Capistrano][https://capistranorb.com/], the deployment tool for Ruby.

 This library is tailored to web applications and can be used to deploy your app to one or multiple servers in a consistent and  configureable way.
 It supports all web frameworks available for Crystal.
-The configuration is YAML based and is inspired by Ansible.
+The configuration is YAML based and is inspired by [Ansible](https://github.com/ansible/ansible).

-Be aware this is still under development and can break stuff.
+Be aware this is still under development and can break things.

 ## Table of Contents
 - [Installation](#installation)